-EIGHT MESSAGES ON THE BOOK OF JONAH DELIVERED IN 2012 TO THE CONGREGATION OF LEXINGTON PRIMITIVE BAPTIST CHURCH, LEXINGTON, KENTUCKY BY ELDER MICHAEL GOWENS.
+EIGHT MESSAGES ON THE BOOK OF JONAH DELIVERED IN 2012 BY ELDER MICHAEL GOWENS.

 The Old Testament book of the prophet Jonah is not, technically speaking, a prophecy, but a personal narrative.
 Reading like a few pages from Jonah’s personal diary, the book records lessons Jonah learned during a single episode in his life and ministry.